-A. Excused Absences: With the exception of students who are emancipated from their parents, all students must provide the building principal with a note, which is signed by the student's parent/guardian, or personal telephone call, which states a valid reason for the absence.
-An absence will be excused if the student provides a timely note (within two school days) which is signed by a parent/guardian and states that the absence is/was a result of one of the following conditions:

-- 1. Illness, injury, or hospitalization of the student. - 2.
+- A. Excused Absences: With the exception of students who are emancipated from their parents, all students must provide the building principal with a note, which is signed by the student's parent/guardian, or personal telephone call, which states a valid reason for the absence.
+An absence will be excused if the student provides a timely note (within two school days) which is signed by a parent/guardian and states that the absence is/was a result of one of the following conditions: - 1.
+Illness, injury, or hospitalization of the student. - 2.
 Disability of the student.
 If a student suffers from a permanent or temporary disability which prevents the student from regular attendance, verification from the student's physician specifying the nature of the disability and the anticipated duration of the disabling condition will be required once per school year.
 For each absence, the student's parent must provide the building principal with a signed note verifying the reason for the absence. - 3.
 Medical, dental, and other professional appointments (not haircuts), which cannot be scheduled outside of school hours. - 4.
 Family emergency, serious illness of family member, or death in the family. - 5.
 Work at home.
 A student may be excused to work at home only when the student's assistance is essential to the family's welfare.
 No more than two days will be allowed as excused absences for working during a quarter unless the building has a conference with the parent/guardian and determines if extra days are justified. - 6.
 Religious holidays. - 7.
 Attendance at a course of religion instruction for up to three hours each week as provided by Minn.
 Stat.
 120,101, subd.
 9(3).
 Before attending such a program, the parent/guardian must obtain permission from the Director. - 8.
 Mandatory court appearances. - 9.
 Conditions beyond the student's control.
 If a student is absent for part of a day because of conditions beyond the student's control, the student must provide the building principal with a note no later than the following school day.
 Examples of conditions of beyond a student's control include, but are not limited to, absence as a result of an automobile accident, and absence as a result of inclement weather which delays the student's arrival on the school bus.
-Receipt of a speeding ticket is an example of a condition that is not beyond the student's control, even if the student was not driving the automobile.

-- 10. Pre-approved family trips and college visits taken with a parent.
+Receipt of a speeding ticket is an example of a condition that is not beyond the student's control, even if the student was not driving the automobile. - 10.
+Pre-approved family trips and college visits taken with a parent.
 A maximum of five days in one quarter, not to exceed a total of ten days per school year, will be excused to permit a student to travel with a parent on a family trip or to visit colleges.
 Parents are strongly encouraged to schedule such trips during school breaks and vacations.
 At the School Director's discretion, an absence for a family trip or a college visit, which exceeds five days, may be counted as excused. - 11.
 Compliance with any provision of a disabled student's Individual Education Program Plan or Section 504 Accommodation Plan. - 12.
 Special education assessment performed by or at the direction of School personnel. - 13.
 Pre-approved testing, including college testing and military testing.
-Approval must be obtained from the building principal at least twenty-four hours prior to the absence. - 14.
-Any pre-approved absence which, in the School Director's opinion, will provide educational value to the student.
-Approval must be obtained from the School Director at least twenty-four hours prior to the absence. - 15.
-Pre-excused participation in a school-sponsored activity.
-Students who miss class due to a school function must make up the work missed.
-The absence will be considered an excused absence from class. - 16.
-Work on an educational assignment or exam with another teacher in the building, which spills over, into another class period.
-In this instance, a note from the teacher rather than from the parent is required.
+Approval must be obtained from the building principal at least twenty-four hours prior to the absence.